machinable-org/machinable/docs/guide/machinable-yaml.md

 <<< @/docs/.vuepress/includes/machinable_yaml/machinable_inheritance.yaml

-Here, the extended component 'inherits' the ``base_component``'s configuration using the `^` syntax.
+Here, the extended components 'inherits' the ``base_component``'s configuration using the `^` syntax.
 The resulting configuration that becomes available to the ``extended_component`` would have the following structure :

 ```yaml
 config_value: 1             # inherited